emmercm/piradio/README.md

 A headless jukebox designed to run on the Raspberry Pi.

 ### Intro
-Started as a single semester-long Computer Science Bachelor's senior project, `piradio` is a fully-featured internet radio and local media playback device.
+Started as a single, semester-long Computer Science Bachelor's senior project, `piradio` is a fully-featured internet radio and local media playback device.

 The application currently supports playback from:
 - The root filesystem